Keng2020/CPT_Tools/README.md

 Upon launching the CPT Data Editor, you will be greeted with a user-friendly interface divided into several panels for data management and visualization.

+## Choosing the Project Folder

+The CPT Data Editor organizes CPT data into clusters within the project folder.
+Each cluster contains individual CPT data files and an `Extracted` subfolder for processed data.
+To efficiently use the application, your project folder should follow this structure:

+project_folder/
+└── Cluster 1/
+    ├── CPT xxx.xlsx
+    ├── CPT yyy.xlsx
+    └── Extracted/
+        ├── CPT xxx.csv
+        └── CPT yyy.csv

 ### Key Features:

 - **Choose Project Path**: Select the directory containing your CPT data.